Mold is Dangerous: 7 Tips You Need To Know

 Mold is considered to be an extremely small, dangerous element that belongs to the family of fungi.
 It can thrive on almost any surface especially cellulose-based objects.

-Molds are present almost everywhere (8 Most Common Places to Look for Mold).
+Molds are present almost everywhere.
 Though they maybe harmful at times, molds are considered a big part of the ecological balance in the community; they play a major role in breaking down organic substances in the environment.

 According to some recent studies, approximately 50 percent of homes are inflicted with unknown moisture dilemmas.
 And as we all know molds thrive best in moist places.